joeri-juramento/juramento_tech.cloud/challenges/puzzle-lowcost-nocost-hosting.md

 **Requirements to validate:**

- A: SSL certificate so site is served via https.
+ A. SSL certificate so site is served via https.
 (Bonus if via TLS1.2, TLS1.3)

- B: Custom domain
+ B. Custom domain

- C: Privacy (about accessibility all website files, so no directory listing/browsing or public source files).
+ C. Privacy (about accessibility all website files, so no directory listing/browsing or public source files).

- D+: Redundancy:  This requirement is about durability (by redundancy) of the chosen solution.
+ D.+ Redundancy:  This requirement is about durability (by redundancy) of the chosen solution.

 > !
 Extra note on use case: Files linked in PDFs or Mail footer or wherever are not frequently visited, but if they are, visitors should not be confronted with downtime.
 They should see the latest information that could not be provided in the original not-retrospectively-updatable information-carrier.